felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 #### Standard blocks to know about
 This is a non-exhaustive list of standard components that you'd do well to know about.
-Just like with programming languages, learning one type is a transferrable skill.
+Just like with programming languages, learning one type is a transferable skill.
 Learn the invariants of each ones!
 How they scale, what their strengths and weaknesses are.

 ##### Scaling